hilton/hilton.github.com/blog/_posts/2023-09-25-team-naming.md

 This jargon reflects deeply entrenched (!) warfare metaphors in business, along with _targets_, _campaigns_ and market _[penetration](https://en.wikipedia.org/wiki/Penetration_(warfare))_.
+Sometimes, CEOs even tell staff to prepare for ‘wartime’.

-Military metaphors also inspires the sporting jargon that companies also like to adopt.
+Military metaphors further inspire the sport jargon that companies also like to adopt.
-For example, IT consultancies’ typically refer to staff as _on the bench_ between assignments.
+For example, IT consultancies typically refer to staff as _on the bench_ between assignments.
 Software development teams often like to adopt
 [sports team names](https://www.sportsfeelgoodstories.com/sports-team-names/),
 typically based on wild animals (not the cute kind).